iWinston/typeorm-plus/docs/decorator-reference.md

 By default column is `nullable: false`.
 * `readonly: boolean` - Indicates if column value is not updated by "save" operation.
 It means you'll be able to write this value only when you first time insert the object.
 Default value is `false`.
+* `insert: boolean` - Indicates if column value is set the first time you insert the object.
+Default value is `true`.
 * `select: boolean` - Defines whether or not to hide this column by default when making queries.
 When set to `false`, the column data will not show with a standard query.
 By default column is `select: true`
 * `default: string` - Adds database-level column's `DEFAULT` value.
 * `primary: boolean` - Marks column as primary.
 Same as using  `@PrimaryColumn`.